minamanik/leaving-cards/benjy-stanton.md

 `#028A0F` *Thank you for being a great colleague!
 I really enjoyed working with you and have learned a lot.
 Good luck for all your future adventures!* :four_leaf_clover: :four_leaf_clover: :four_leaf_clover:

 ![Wwtbams08E03 GIF by Stellify Media](https://media4.giphy.com/media/hsRzOoZ9iEKTjSTTyF/giphy.gif)

+### Mina
+Best wishes for your future plans Benjy!
+I have really enjoyed working alongside you and learned a lot from you.
+It's clear you are passionate and care about the human side of the work you do and that is very refreshing.
+All the best and stay in touch!
+Mina